 The safest and most convenient way to get your dog from A to B.

-- There’s nothing more distracting than a dog who climbs into the front of the car or onto your lap whilst you’re trying to drive.
+- There’s nothing more distracting that a dog who climbs into the front of the car or onto your lap whilst you’re trying to drive.
 Not only is it annoying, it’s incredibly dangerous and can cause accidents.
-In Ireland, it’s a legal requirement to safely restrain your dog in the car when you’re driving.
+In Ireland it’s a legal requirement to safely restrain your dog in the car when you’re driving.

-- Crating your dog in the car keeps your car clean from the muck, water, drool and pet hair.
-Just give the removable tray a quick wipe or spray down.
+- Crating your dog in the car keeps your car clean from muck, water, drool and pet hair.
+Just give the removable tray a quick wipe or spray down and you’re done.

 - A crate is preferable for dogs who suffer from car sickness or dislike the car – some dogs find it even less stressful to have a blanket over their crate in the car, so they cannot see the world moving by quickly.

-- Crates are easily folded up and down to be taken in and out of the car in seconds.
+- Crates are easily folded up and down to be taken in and out of your car in seconds.

 A Safe Haven for Your Dog

-Dogs love to have a safe, enclosed place where they can bunker down in.
+Dog’s love to have a safe, enclosed place that they can bunker down in.
 We see this frequently when a dog is fast asleep under the kitchen table or your bed.
 Crates are ideal for giving their dogs their own space for them to get away from things when they’re overwhelmed.
-For dealing with stress or overwhelm, the crate doors don’t even need to be closed, just the walls of the crate can be enough to offer your dog a sense of safety.
+For dealing with stress or overwhelm, the crate doors don’t even needs to be closed, just the walls of the crate can be enough to offer your dog a sense of safety.

 - Sometimes the hustle and bustle of a busy, noisy house can be too much for our canine pals and they need a place to retreat.